 A drawback of the WV200UK compared to other handhelds is the short 8-10 minute run-time.

-A battery life of close to 10 minutes is fine for light tasks and quick spills, but the Shark isn’t designed for longer cleaning sessions.
+Battery life of close to 10 minutes is fine for light tasks and quick spills, but the Shark isn’t a good choice for anything else.
 You may even struggle to clean an entire car interior before needing to recharge.

 For comparison, the Dyson V7 Trigger has a maximum run-time of 30 minutes, although this is in lower power mode and without a motorised tool.